blazdob/consmodel/README.md

 # Welcome to consmodel library 👋

+!!!
+Warning: the library is active and the functionalities are being added on weekly basis, some functionalities will also change !!!

 The library aims to provide a simple way to create individual consumer loads and generation.
 The main idea of the library is to be able to easily create consumption or generation power consumption profiles.

 The library is a centralised modelling tool that implements the following consumption/generation consumptions: